kuehhirt/web-mediation/index.md

 The course materials are available on [OSF](https://osf.io/ajrsf/).
 Slides are also linked in the course schedule.

 <img src="{{ baseurl }}/web-mediation/images/weser.jpg" width="100%">
-*Weser with Weserstadion, Osterdeich, Bremen, Germany.*
+*Weser with Weserstadion, Osterdeich, Bremen, Germany*